-Avian intestinal spirochetosis (AIS) is an enteric disease that affects all bird species, pigs, and humans.
-AIS is a potentially zoonotic disease that is caused by infection with spirochetal bacteria of the genus Brachyspira
+Avian spirochetosis (AS) is an enteric disease of birds caused by colonization of anaerobic spirochetal bacteria of the genus Brachyspira

-.
-The bacteria colonize in the chicken's intestines (specifically the cecum and rectum).
+in the bird's intestines (specifically the cecum and rectum).
 There are seven types of Brachyspira

-that infect birds, however the four main pathogenic (disease-causing) species in chickens include B. intermedia, B. pilosicoli, B. alvinipulli
+that infect birds, however the four main pathogenic (disease-causing) species that affect chickens are B. intermedia, B. pilosicoli, B. alvinipulli

 and B. hyodysenteriae

 .
-AIS is known to cause mild to moderate, subacute to chronic disease in chickens.
+AS is known to cause mild to moderate, subacute to chronic disease historically in flocks of laying hens and broiler breeders.
 The severity of the infection depends on the particular strain of Brachyspira

 spp., meaning that they are often easily infected but never develop clinical signs of disease, however they will shed the bacteria in their feces.
 Brachyspira